Your Microsoft Technology Development and Consulting Experts - Operating since 2000

 • Limited header/footer options

-• No background colors or watermarks
+• No background colours or watermarks

 • Reduced table formatting